-Interest in cyber charter schools spikes across NEPA
+Interest in cyber charter schools spikes across the area

 That is the best choice for other families.

-"I have a good six weeks to prepare, my kids, myself, brush up on some technology stuff, and have a real shot at learning online."
-1:39 "I feel like there is a lot of judgment and that's hard to constantly be if you're not second-guessing yourself, someone is second-guessing you and I think we just have to respect each other's decisions.
-And this is what's best for us," said Anne Whitbeck of Waverly.
+"I have a good six weeks to prepare, my kids, myself, brush up on some technology stuff, and have a real shot at learning online," said Anne Whitbeck of Waverly.
+"I feel like there is a lot of judgment and that's hard to constantly be if you're not second-guessing yourself, someone is second-guessing you and I think we just have to respect each other's decisions.
+And this is what's best for us."

 Whatever they choose, the parents Newswatch 16 spoke with said these can be really difficult decisions.